-The Wilson Collegiate Tennis Camp at the University of Notre Dame is one of oldest and the most respected tennis camps in the nation.
+The Wilson Collegiate Tennis Camp at the University of Notre Dame in South Bend, Indiana is one of the oldest and the most respected summer tennis camps in the nation.

 Minimum of 30 hours of tennis instruction per week

-Match play in a fun, spirited, competitive atmosphere
+Match play in fun, spirited, competitive atmosphere

-Personal evaluation for future improvement
+Personal evaluations for future improvement

 When Jay Louderback took over as women’s tennis head coach at Notre Dame in the fall of 1989, he inherited a program that had competed on the Division I level for just four years and had never participated in the NCAA tournament or earned a national ranking.
 As he enters his 23rd season at the helm, Louderback has turned Notre Dame into one of the premier women’s tennis programs in the nation.

 The Irish have finished in the national top 30 in each of the last 19 seasons and have earned 18 berths to the NCAA Championships in that span.
 Notre Dame has captured 17 conference titles during Louderback’s tenure and has reached the round of 16 or further in the NCAA tournament on nine occasions, including three appearances in the quarterfinals (1996, 2006, 2007) and two consecutive trips to the semifinals (2009, 2010).